gdbinit/delambert/README.md

 24/08/2021
 Pedro Vilaça - reverser@put.as - https://reverse.put.as

-Public domain code, do whatever you want, just give credits if you any of this :P
+Public domain code, do whatever you want, just give credits if you use any of this :P

 Build: